 In Equations 26 and 27, the trigamma function of α, denoted as ψ₁(α), appears.
 This function corresponds to the second partial derivative of the gamma function with respect to α, or equivalently, the first partial derivative of the digamma function with respect to α (Equation 28).
-It can be computed either by a definite integral from 0 to 1 (Equation 29) or by an infinite series with terms 1 / (α + n)2, where n is the index of the series, ranging from 1 to infinity (Equation 30).
+It can be computed either by a definite integral from 0 to 1 (Equation 29) or by an infinite series with terms 1 / (α + n)2, where nis the index of the series, ranging from 1 to infinity (Equation 30).
 The digamma function of 0.5 is half of pi squared, the digamma function of 1 is one-sixth of pi squared, the digamma function of 1.5 is half of pi squared minus 4, and the digamma function of 2 is one-sixth of pi squared, as illustrated with some values of this function (Equation 31).